jasonwpost/software-engineering-principles/decorator/README.md

 However, decorators can result in many small objects that can be difficult to maintain, and having multiple levels of composition can be confusing to look at.
+Another thing is that it can be difficult to use decorators if you rely on the base concrete type a lot (example would be a discount in an espresso object - the discount is only applied to that class and none of the decorators).